Walton Institute: History

 The TSSG was established in 1996 by Willie Donnelly and Eamonn de Leastar.
 They were joined later by Mícheál Ó Foghlú and Barry Downes to form the executive team.
-Initially the group was focused on applied research funded by a series of EU Framework Programmes for Research and Technological Development projects.
-The first project was DIFFERENCE.
-The TSSG has retained this emphasis on EU funding, engaging in large number of projects in FP5, FP6, and FP7, the most recent large EU project led by the TSSG is SOCIETIES.
-The group built on this foundation to address basic research, funded by Higher Education Authority PRTLI programme projects M-Zones and FutureComm (Serving Society), and by a series of Science Foundation Ireland projects including FAME.
+Initially the group was focused on applied research funded by a series of European Union Framework Programmes for Research and Technological Development projects.
+The group built on this foundation to address basic research, funded by the Higher Education Authority's PRTLI programme, FutureComm (Serving Society), and by a series of Science Foundation Ireland projects including FAME.
 In parallel, the TSSG strengthened its focus on industry, particularly through commercialisation activity funded by Enterprise Ireland (e.g. IMS-ARCS).
 As well as licensing technology to existing companies the TSSG has been actively engaged in the creation or attraction of over 17 start-up companies (spin-in and spin-outs) from 2000 to 2017, such as FeedHenry and Zolk C creating over 100 additional jobs directly in the region.

-The TSSG has grown in size since it was established, and has employed over 100 staff and students from 2004 onwards, funded by an active portfolio of between 30 and 40 research projects at any one time.
+The TSSG has grown in size since it was established, and has employed over 80 staff and students from 2004 onwards, funded by an active portfolio of between 30 and 40 research projects at any one time.
 In its history, it has brought in €65 million of funding from over 160 individual projects.

-In 2010 Mícheál Ó Foghlú took a leave of absence from the TSSG to join the TSSG spinout FeedHenry Ltd. and in 2014 published his personal perspective on the history of the TSSG.
-In total TSSG has created 15 start-ups since its inception and 12 since 2006.
-The TSSG also provides a wide range of innovation services to start-ups and multinationals, particularly those based in Ireland, and as of 2014 completes around 40 or more direct industry innovation projects a year.
+In 2010, Mícheál Ó Foghlú took a leave of absence from the TSSG to found FeedHenry, a mobile enterprise startup specialising in making app creation for businesses seamless.
+In 2014, FeedHenry was acquired by Red Hat for €63.5 million.

 In 2011 the TSSG restructured into a series of Research Units (RUs) that each have active basic, applied and commercial activity.
-More narrowly focused units are called groups rather than units, usually driven by a single funding source rather than the full mix.
+More narrowly focused units are called groups rather than units, usually driven by a single funding source rather than a mixture of funding groups.